Glossary: The Confederation Debate

 The terms of union set out the conditions under which Newfoundland became a Canadian province.
 The Ottawa delegation of the National Convention negotiated proposed terms of union in 1947, and the Commission of Government appointed a group of Newfoundlanders to negotiate final terms of union after confederation won the referendum in July 1948.
 The Terms of Union were signed on December 11, 1948.
 The terms include the number of senators and Members of Parliament for Newfoundland and Labrador, and the provincial and federal responsibilities, and financial arrangements.

 Originally a British term referring to a member of the political party that favoured royal power and the established church, and opposed change.
-Although there is no longer a Tory Party in Britain, Newfoundland or Canada, members of the Conservative Party in Britain and the Progressive Conservative Party in Canada are often called Tories.
+Although there is no longer a Tory Party in Britain, Newfoundland or Canada, members of the Conservative Party in Britain and the Conservative Party in Canada are often called Tories.

 Walter S. Avis et al., Gage Canadian Dictionary (Toronto: Gage Publishing Limited, ©1983) 759, 797, 1186.